akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Ah,” he said, his expression unreadable.
 “There you both are.”

 Beatrice’s cheeks were pink.
-Godfrey’s face was still, but his eyes were on his father.
+Godfrey’s face was unreadable, but his eyes were on his father.

 Henry studied her for a long moment.
 “You have been listening, child?”